 Since 2022 I’ve been designing replacement type elements for antique typewriters — the small, precise components (typewheels, spherical “golf balls,” vulcanized rubber elements) that are frequently missing, damaged, or were never available in a given typeface to begin with.
-Each is modeled parametrically in OpenSCAD and 3D printed in high-precision resin, with per-machine dimensions and calibration values tracked in the Type-Elements repository.
+Each was originally conceived in OpenSCAD, is now generated by a parametric Python pipeline (more on that switch at the bottom of this page), and is 3D printed in high-precision resin, with per-machine dimensions and calibration values tracked in the Type-Elements repository.
 Machines below, roughly in the order I tackled them.

 Blickensderfer Typewheels